DIS: Danish Institute for Study Abroad

 Juniors and seniors with at least a 2.7 GPA (exceptions may be made) may apply.
 Specific prerequisites exist for some courses – check the full course list.
 Students must enroll in Danish 1 and 2 to fulfill the Haverford language requirement.
 The application requirements can be found on the DIS website.

 Semester students take 15 credits.
 Most courses carry 3 credits, but a few grant 1, 2 or 6 credits.
 Students are required to take a Danish language course.
 Only the intensive Danish section fulfills the language requirement.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The courses at DIS are organized in a number of core academic programs offered as one-semester, full-year and/or summer options.
 When enrolling at DIS, you select and enroll in one of these programs.
 This means that students take the one or two required core courses of the program and participate in the program-related study tours (trips).
 Beyond these requirements, students are free to select any combination of courses across the various programs.
 Free use of textbooks, required study tours, comprehensive medical, accident, and liability insurance, airport pick-up, and some social/cultural events are included in the tuition fee.

-Architecture & Design, Biomedicine, Child Diversity & Development, Communication & Media, Computer Science, Education/Educational Studies, European Humanities, European Politics, Global Economics, International Business, Justice & Human Rights, Medical Practice & Policy, Migration & Conflict, Pre-Architecture, Pre Law, Psychology, Public Health, Environmental Science, Sociology, Sustainability in Europe.
+Architecture & Design, Biomedicine, Child Diversity & Development, Communication & Media, Computer Science, Education/Educational Studies, European Humanities, European Politics, Global Economics, Interior Architecture, International Business, Justice & Human Rights, Medical Practice & Policy, Migration & Conflict, Pre-Architecture, Pre Law, Psychology, Public Health, Environmental Science, Sociology, Sustainability in Europe.
 Courses are offered in Pre-Architecture, Architecture, Art History, Biology, Business, Child Development, Communication, Criminal Justice, Design, Drama History, Global Economics, Education, Environmental Studies, Sustainability in Europe, Ethics, Film Studies, Finance, Fine Arts, Furniture Design, Gender Studies, Genetics, Graphic Design, Health Studies, European Culture and History, European Politics & Society Industrial Design, Interior Design, International Business, International Relations, Language, Law, Literature, Management, Marketing, Media Studies, Medical Studies, Medical Practice and Policy, Migration and Identity, Minority Studies, Music, Nursing, Philosophy, Political Science, Pre-Architecture, Pre-Law, Pre-Med, Psychology, Public Health, Public Policy and Urban Studies, Religious Studies, Russian Studies, Sociology, Studio Arts, Textile Design, and Zoology

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.